THE NEW GILDED AGE (Part 2)

-A few weeks ago, while driving down one of the numerous crumbling and deteriorating streets in Saginaw County, I could not help but notice how perfectly fine road signs were being replaced with completely new signage containing identical information.
+A few weeks ago, while driving down in a party bus from Limo Find on one of the numerous crumbling and deteriorating streets in Saginaw County, I could not help but notice how perfectly fine road signs were being replaced with completely new signage containing identical information.
 Moreover, not only were the signs themselves being replaced, but so were the poles holding the signs, even though the posts themselves were in strong and sturdy shape.

 Upon first noticing this I quickly realized that everywhere I would travel, the very same thing was happening in counties throughout the state – every 10 or 20 yards ahead of a perfectly fine sign there would be fresh concrete laid with new poles inserted into the ground to display the exact same message of a perfectly fine sign that I had passed moments earlier.

 What was up with this?
 A month earlier I had just spent a few hundred bucks replacing a broken tie-rod inflicted upon my vehicle by one damaged and beaten-up road in Saginaw County; and also noticed a 40% increase renewing my driver’s license this year – purportedly to help finance road repair in the State of Michigan.
 So, what was the state doing wasting all this money on replacing perfectly fine road signs rather than delegating the funds to actually fixing the damaged roads?
 And how much were they spending on this superfluous expenditure?

 Reaching out to Sen. Ken Horn, his office expeditiously forwarded my queries to Kimberly Zimmer, P.E.
 Traffic, Safety & Operations Engineer, Bay Region Office, at the Michigan Department of Transportation.
 “Statewide, our annual signing budget for the design and construction of traffic signs and delineators is $16 million,” she explained.
 “All funding used toward this effort is derived from federal safety monies and thus cannot be used for items such as filling potholes.”